Which Group Of Core Capabilities Spans All Seven Community Lifelines

 Let's examine how resilience and adaptive capacity are vital for each lifeline:

-3. Energy: A resilient energy system employs diverse energy sources, redundant power grids, and robust infrastructure capable of withstanding extreme weather events.
+3. Energy: A resilient energy system employs diverse energy sources, redundant power grids, and solid infrastructure capable of withstanding extreme weather events.
 Adaptive capacity involves diversifying energy sources (renewable energy integration), investing in smart grids for better monitoring and control, and developing energy conservation strategies.

 4. Water: Resilient water systems rely on multiple sources, adequate storage capacity, effective treatment facilities, and well-maintained distribution networks.
 Adaptive capacity includes water conservation programs, investment in drought-resistant infrastructure, development of alternative water sources (e.g., rainwater harvesting), and efficient water management strategies.

 5. Healthcare: A resilient healthcare system possesses surge capacity, well-trained personnel, sufficient medical supplies, and efficient coordination among healthcare providers.
-Adaptive capacity involves pandemic preparedness planning, establishing robust emergency medical services, investing in telehealth technologies, and developing effective public health communication strategies.
+Adaptive capacity involves pandemic preparedness planning, establishing dependable emergency medical services, investing in telehealth technologies, and developing effective public health communication strategies.

 Components of Resilience and Adaptive Capacity: A Deeper Dive